-The custom designs will be optimised to meet the future requirements of the islands, and to meet the expanding needs of the local communities, businesses and visitors, to increase tourism, and attract a new generation of visitors to the islands.
+We will be optimising the designs to meet the islands' future requirements and meet the expanding needs of the local communities, businesses, and visitors to increase tourism and attract a new generation of visitors.

 The contract, awarded by the Isles of Scilly Steamship Group (ISSG), will see us provide vessel design and consultancy services for a flexible vessel design solution that will run between the harbours of Penzance and St Mary's.
 An additional onward freight supply chain from St Mary's to the off islands of St Martins, Tresco, Bryher and St Agnes is also required.

-Our Business Development Director, Noel Tomlinson commented, “Our highly-skilled team are thrilled to be working with ISSG on greener, more efficient vessel designs.
-Our proven portfolio of passenger and freight ferry designs ensures that we are best placed to support lifeline ferry operators such as ISSG.
+Our Business Development Director, Noel Tomlinson, commented, "Our highly-skilled team are thrilled to be working with ISSG on greener, more efficient vessel designs.
+Our proven passenger and freight ferry designs ensure that we are best placed to support lifeline ferry operators such as ISSG.

 “The designs will maximise passenger and crew comfort, will be capable of operating in the challenging conditions of the Atlantic ocean route, whilst meeting all existing and known future regulatory requirements.
 In addition, the new designs will be optimised to meet the unique requirements of the UK mainland and island ports.”

 Stuart Reid, Chief Executive of the Isles of Scilly Steamship Group, said:

 “BMT has world-class naval architecture and engineering experience and we’re delighted to have them on board as we start to shape our asset replacement programme to meet the needs of the islands’ community and visitors to Scilly.